lydiadunning/lydiadunning/README.md

 -->
 ## Currently Working On
 [Food Plan](https://github.com/lydiadunning/food-plan) - a full stack web app to help parents track how often they've offered a food to a child.
-JavaScript with React, HTML with JSX, NodeJS, MongoDB with mongoose, Jest for testing
+JavaScript with React, HTML with JSX, NodeJS, MongoDB with mongoose, Jest for testing.
+Styled with Radix UI.

 ## Technologies I've Used
 | Language | Frameworks/Libraries | Testing Libraries | Databases